How to Normalize Audio in Premiere Pro Correctly

 2. Adjust Gain by:

 This option allows you to adjust the gain by a specified dB level.
-This is similar to the previous parameter, but you can adjust by a specific dB level as opposed to setting the clip to a specific dB level.
+It is similar to the previous parameter, but you can adjust by a specific dB level instead of setting the clip to a specific dB level.

 For example, let’s say we’ve adjusted the gain to +6 dB on the clip.
 We want to adjust the gain again by adding +3 dB, but we don’t want to set the clip to +9 dB on the previous parameter.